SheatNoisette/potetre2d/README.md

 ## Building on macOS

-Please note that you need a mac to build this application with XCode command line to build this:
+Please note that you need a mac to build this application with XCode command line tools to build this:
 ```
 $ ./bootstrap.sh
 $ CC=clang PYTHON=python3 make